A teacher has shared the hilarious text messages she received during a ‘fake baby’ project by panicked teens and they are gold.

 Can I bag him?

-The first message was received when a confused student wondered how he was going to get the baby home from school:
+The first message arrived from a confused student who wondered how he was going to get the baby home from school:

 No, you can’t bag him like a textbook.
 He is human, and it’s cold.